nagyist/praat/HOW_TO_BUILD_ONE.md

 on an Intel64/AMD64 Windows 10 or 11 machine.

-Thorough **testing**, including of the GUI, should ultimately be done on a Windows computer, though `runAllTests` can be on a virtual machine on an Intel64 Mac with Parallels Desktop (for 64-bit Windows 7, Windows 8.1, Windows 10 and Windows 11), or on an ARM64 Mac with Parallels Desktop (for Windows 11 only).
+Thorough **testing**, including of the GUI, should ultimately be done on a Windows computer, though `runAllTests` will successfully run on a virtual machine on an Intel64 Mac with Parallels Desktop (for 64-bit Windows 7, Windows 8.1, Windows 10 and Windows 11), or on an ARM64 Mac with Parallels Desktop (for Windows 11 only).
 Here are a couple of issues we observed, though:

 - For the Intel32 edition, `runAllTests.praat` doesn’t succeed on (macOS) ARM64 hardware,
   because of floating-point imprecisions; to test the Intel32 edition, use Intel64 hardware instead.
-- In December 2025, two-finger horizontal scrolling worked correctly in Parallels Desktop but not on a Windows computer; to test the GUI, use a Windows computer instead.
+- In December 2025, two-finger horizontal scrolling in the Sound window worked correctly in Parallels Desktop but not on a Windows computer; to reliably test the GUI, use a Windows computer instead.

 ## 2. Compiling for Macintosh